kylephillips/favorites/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed array error bug for logged in users

 = 1.0.1 =
 * Fixed bug where logged in user's favorites were pulling from session/cookie rather than saved user meta
 * Tested for 4.2 compatibility